 Adapted from Diana Abu-Jaber | Life Without A Recipe | W. W. Norton & Company, 2016

-Everyone, it seems, has a grandmother baking story.
-Some hazy recollection of her in the kitchen baking cookies and imparting words of wisdom.
+Everyone, it seems, has a grandma kitchen story.
+Essentially some recollection of her in the kitchen baking cookies or pie and imparting words of wisdom.
 Idyllic, no?
-Yet with all due respect to grandmas everywhere, some words of wisdom are more profound than others.
-Diana Abu-Jaber took in some incredibly well-intentioned, if somewhat jaded, advice doled out by her fiercely stubborn, and fiercely feminist, maternal grandmother.
-“Never learn how to sew, cook, type, or iron,” the grande dame cautioned the young Abu-Jaber.
-Clearly a matriarch determined to pass down more than just her recipes.
-And, as we learn in Abu-Jaber’s memoir, Life Without A Recipe, from which the below excerpt is taken, clearly a granddaughter determined to define womanhood on her own terms.–Renee Schettler Rossi
+Yet with respect to grandmas everywhere, some words of wisdom are more profound than others.
+Diana Abu-Jaber took in some incredibly well-intentioned advice doled out by her stoically stubborn and fiercely feminist maternal grandmother.
+“Never learn how to sew, cook, type, or iron,” the young Abu-Jaber was cautioned by her grande dame, a matriarch determined to pass down more than just her recipes.
+And, as we learn in Abu-Jaber’s memoir, Life Without A Recipe, from which the below excerpt is taken, the young granddaughter was equally determined to define womanhood on her own terms.–Renee Schettler Rossi

 Every year between Halloween and Christmas, my grandmother Grace transforms her apartment into a bakery.
 Tables and chairs are covered with racks of cooling cookies, eight baking sheets slip in and out of the oven—as tiny as something in a troll’s house.
 The Mixmaster drones.
 A universe of cookies: chocolate-planted peanut butter; sinus-kicking bourbon balls; leaping reindeer and sugar bells; German press-form cookies from her grandparents’ Bavarian village—Springerle—green wreaths, candy berries; and a challenging, grown-uppy variety named for the uncut dough’s sausage shape: Wurstcakes.
 All part of Grace’s arsenal: she’s engaged in an internecine war with my father, Bud, over the loyalties of the children.
 Her Wurstcakes are slim as Communion wafers.
 Bud dunks them in his demitasse of ahweh and calls them “Catholic cookies.”
 Her eyes tighten as she watches him eat.
 “Only higher civilizations bake cookies,” she says to me, raking fingers through the shrubbery of my hair.
 “I don’t know how you people would celebrate Christmas if I wasn’t around.
 Run wild like savages.”